AlynxZhou/reframe/README.md

 Set connector name and card name to what your system uses for your selected monitor.

-If you have multi-GPU (likely you are using a laptop with a integrated GPU and a discrete GPU), you need to select EGL device by setting device ID.
-EGL device must match DRM card, which is the one that outputs via selected connector (generally it is the integrated GPU).
-IDs can be found by running `eglinfo -B`.

-If you have more than 1 monitors, you need to set the size of the whole virtual desktop, and the position offset of your selected monitor.

-Unfortunately there are no general way to get those values for all desktop environments.
-You could run a program to get the current cursor position, and then move the cursor to the right border of your right most monitor, the current x value is `desktop-width`, and then move the cursor to the bottom border of your bottom most monitor, the current y value is `desktop-height`, and then move the cursor to the top left corner of your selected monitor, the current x and y value is `monitor-x` and `monitor-y`.

 If you rotated your monitor, set the value of `rotation` to the angle.

 By default it will try to resize the VNC client size to monitor size on start and follow the resize of VNC client, however, if you are using a VNC client that does not support resizing, or you don't want to resize the VNC client window manually every time, you can set values of `default-width` and `default-height`.

-You need to keep the same multi-monitors layout **both of user session and display manager session** to make remote login work correctly.

-You need to disable automatic screen blank for **both of user session and display manager session**, otherwise the connector might be set to disconnected and we cannot get frames for it.

 Then start the ReFrame Server systemd service so it will listen to VNC clients.